marconetto/azadventures/chapter7/README.md

 #### TL;TR
-- systemd and cloud-init are steps in boot executed while machine is still in **Creating** state;
+- systemd and cloud-init are part of the boot process executed while a VM is still in **Creating** state;
-- controls should be added to use sytemd and cloud-init to trigger worker process to guarantee the VM instance has reached **Succeeded** state;
+- controls should be added to use systemd and cloud-init to guarantee worker process is triggered after a VM reaches the **Succeeded** state;
 - azure extension is executed just before the machine reached the **Succeeded** state, but it is executed only when the machine is provisioned---so it won't be executed if the VM instance needs to rebooted.